CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/Challenge 06 - Cipher Crazy.md

-## Maybe we went a little overboard with the ciphers here.
+# Cipher Crazy

 ```
-Well here's another one anyway
+Sometimes we can get a bit extra about cyrptography, so heres another one to play with.

 Short but sweet, decode this string to reveal the answer:
 WkZQRFRWR19ZUl9CUUxfS1JWV0ZfWEhfVUw=
 ```

+The number 3141592653589793 may come in handy.

 As usual, save those solutions.